ashjorda/100-Days-Of-Code/Day-33-ISS-Overhead-Notifier/kanye-quotes/README.md

 **Description**

-The Kanye Quote Generator is a proram that generates random Kanye quoutes using the "https://api.kanye.rest/" API endpoint.
-When you launh the progrma, and click on Kanye's Head.
+The Kanye Quote Generator is a program that generates random Kanye quotes using the "https://api.kanye.rest/" API endpoint.
+When you launch the program, and click on Kanye's Head.
 A new quote will appear each time the button with his head on it is pressed.

 **Dependencies**